Shooting at splash pad in Detroit suburb injures 9, including 2 children. An 8-year-old is critical

 Bouchard said the first deputies who arrived immediately began providing first aid including tourniquets.
 Officers also were able to quickly come up with a likely address, and a car matching the suspect’s vehicle was at the residence.

 Deputies surrounded the home and tried to make contact with the suspect inside, to no avail, Bouchard said.
-After deploying a drone, they eventually entered the home and found the suspect dead.
+They sent a drone inside the home and then entered to find the suspect was dead.

-Another weapon was found inside, and the quick containment of the suspect may have prevented a “second chapter” to the shooting, the sheriff said.
+Another weapon was found inside.
+The quick containment of the suspect may have prevented a “second chapter” to the shooting, the sheriff said, displaying a photo of a semiautomatic rifle on a table inside the home.

-“When I got on scene I started to cry because I know what a splash pad is supposed to be,” Rochester Hills Mayor Bryan Barnett said — a place where people gather and have fun.
+“When I got on scene I started to cry because I know what a splash pad is supposed to be,” a place where people gather and have fun, Rochester Hills Mayor Bryan Barnett said.

 The shooting was a reminder “that we live in a fragile place,” Barnett said.